 Unlike other countries, Qatar doesn’t have mandatory social security programs that cover all residents or employees.
 However, public-sector employees, as well as some private-sector workers, make compulsory contributions towards insurance-based schemes.
 In return, they are entitled to:

-- survivor pension
+- Old-age pension

 Qatari nationals can access other social security benefits such as unemployment cover and maternity benefit through a free program funded by the state.
 However, this doesn’t extend to foreign residents.
-If you are an expat in Qatar and want to protect yourself against unemployment, or get financial protection to cover childbirth costs, you will need to take out a private insurance plan.
+If you are an expat in Qatar and want to protect yourself against unemployment, or get financial protection to cover childbirth costs, you need to take out a private insurance plan.

 Optional forms of insurance in Qatar

 There is no compulsory health insurance system in Qatar.
-The government funds a public healthcare program that is available to all who have a healthcare card.
+The government funds Qatar’s public healthcare program that is available to all who have a healthcare card.
 This includes expat residents who meet eligibility requirements.

 Anyone who cannot access public healthcare, or who wants a higher level of coverage, can purchase private health insurance in Qatar.
 Many private-sector employers offer this and individuals can also choose their own tailored plans.